 Author: Celeste Shelly; Illustrator: David Harrington

-BookBuzz4Kids.com reviews books that celebrate diversity and culturally educate young children ages 1-10.
-Its mission is to celebrate children’s books that promote education, diversity and fun, and to give educators, librarians, and parents access to books that promote cultural, religious, racial diversity as well as those with special needs.
-Our vision is that one day we will live in a world of acceptance of all, to bring peace and love between all cultures and religions.
+CalicoKidz.com reviews books that celebrate diversity and culturally educate young children ages 1-10.
+Its mission is to celebrate children’s books that educate to promote diversity, and to give educators, librarians, and parents access to books that promote cultural, religious, racial diversity as well as those with special needs.
+Our vision is that one day we will live in a world of acceptance of all.